Measurements of differential cross sections of Higgs boson production through gluon fusion in the $H\to WW^{\ast}\to e\nu\mu\nu$ final state at $\sqrt{s} = 13$ TeV with the ATLAS detector: Introduction

 Since the discovery of the Higgs boson in 2012, by the ATLAS~\cite{HIGG-2012-27} and CMS~\cite{CMS-HIG-12-028} collaborations, measurements of Higgs boson properties have remained consistent with the expectations of the Standard Model (SM).
 The Higgs boson mass has been determined, measurements of the Higgs coupling to fermions and gauge bosons have been performed (see, e.g.~Refs.~\cite{2022,2022_cms}), and differential cross sections have been measured by the ATLAS and CMS collaborations.
 Since the differential cross sections of the Higgs boson can be predicted with high precision, these measurements can be used to search for deviations from the Standard Model and probe the effect of higher-order corrections in perturbation theory.

 This paper presents measurements of differential cross sections for Higgs boson production via gluon--gluon fusion (ggF) and decay into $WW^{\ast} \to e\nu\mu\nu$.
 Measuring the decay of the Higgs boson in the $WW$ channel is an important component of fully characterising Higgs measurements in all of its decay states.
 The measurements are reported in a fiducial phase space, which minimizes extrapolations and therefore the model dependence of the results.
 Measurements of Higgs boson decays into $WW$ bosons are well motivated because the large branching fraction makes the measurement competitive with the cleaner $\gamma \gamma$ and $ZZ$ channels.
 Although the presence of neutrinos in the $WW$ final states makes it impossible to fully reconstruct the final state kinematics, the high branching fraction makes the measurement competitive with fully leptonic final states.
 In addition, the Higgs boson's $WW^{\ast} \to e\nu\mu\nu$ decay mode has an advantage when compared with the decay into $b$-quark pairs, since the Higgs boson produced via ggF is not required to be highly boosted, allowing a detailed study of the full Higgs transverse momentum spectrum.
+Finally, the $e\nu\mu\nu$ final state is considered in order to avoid large backgrounds from Drell--Yan production that appear in the same flavour channels.